LuandaGuide · Sport · City Life

 Running Luanda

-From sunrise races to São Silvestre, this is a more human side of Luanda: movement, energy, resilience and a city that feels different when seen through running.
+From sunrise races to Sao Silvestre, this is a more human side of Luanda: movement, resilience, atmosphere and a city that feels different when seen through running.

 There is something very particular about watching someone you love run.
 The preparation feels quiet at first: shoelaces, focus, deep breaths, the city still waking up.
 Then suddenly everything changes.
 The road fills, the rhythm begins, and Luanda starts to feel lighter, almost transformed.